 SIMON STEEN-ANDERSEN

-Simon Steen-Andersen’s most recent opera Don Giovanni’s Inferno (2023) is a good example of this expansive approach to creating music; The opera is composed from the musical material of 400 years of opera history.
+Simon Steen-Andersen’s opera Don Giovanni’s Inferno (2023) is a good example of his expansive approach to creating music; The opera is composed from the musical material of 400 years of opera history.
 We follow Don Giovanni after he was consumed by the flames of the inferno in Mozart’s opera and meets other doomed characters who have escaped from works by Puccini, Wagner, Verdi, Berlioz, Gounod and Monteverdi.
 Steen-Andersen has created a twisted classical meta-opera, comprising broken clichés, post-apocalyptic infernal misfits, up-side-down arias, mechanical contraptions and much more.
-The opera is premiered in Strasbourg in September 2023.

 Also, the opera Buenos Aires (2014) grows out of these same concerns.
 It is an opera for singers deprived of the opportunity to sing which incorporates video and audio technology in an examination of the constituent elements of song, sound, air, freedom and coercion, but also of the genre itself.